dilner1/Garden-Gnome-Blog/TESTING.md

 ### Lighthouse Results

-With both the mobile and desktop version of the site the accessability , best practices and SEO scores are all above 90 which is great.
+With both the mobile and desktop version of the site the accessibility , best practices and SEO scores are all above 90 which is great.
 The performance is around 70 which is not so good, the images are all stored in Cloudinary so I believe it may be because the images were not made smaller before uploading there.

 Mobile
 ![mobile lighthouse results](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651308289/design%20stage/mobile_lighthouse_xtzgda.png "mobile lighthouse results image")